smarts-project/smarts-project.github.io/_pages/main-page.md

 **Track 1**: The participants may use *any* method and training data to develop their solutions.

-**Bonus task**: Track 1 includes a *fast adaptation task*.
-The goal is to learn from a small sample of new tasks.
-To test this, the submissions that selected to participate in this task will be trained on a small unseen dataset.

 **Track 2**: The partcipants are only allowed to train their methods on the *offline datasets*.

 Winners in each track will receive cash prizes and will get a chance to present their innovative solutions during the virtual ceremony.